RILAB/historical_genomics/workflow_snp_effect_sizes_NAM_kids.md

 fwd.model <- step(min.model, direction = 'forward', scope = biggest.model)
 ```

-# YOU NOW HAVE EFFECT SIZES OF SNPs that contribute most to each trait of interest.
+# YOU NOW HAVE EFFECT SIZES OF SNPs that contribute most to each trait of interest (we may need to consider binning).
 NOW MORE SCRIPTS.